1seg: Receivers

 The first mobile phone to support 1seg was the Sanyo W33SA which was released by au by KDDI to consumers in autumn 2005.
 Until around 2021, the vast majority of garakei and carrier-branded Android phones sold in Japan featured support for 1seg.
 While iOS users have always required to purchase a third-party 1seg antenna separately in order to access 1seg, the rise of 5G NR and unlimited data plans means that 1seg support is gradually becoming less important, hence it is increasingly omitted on newer Japanese iOS and Android mobile devices.

+In Brazil, the long-term outlook for 1seg is also shifting: the country began commercial rollout of the ATSC 3.0-based DTV+ standard in 2026, though ISDB-T (and 1seg) is expected to remain in parallel use for the next 10–15 years.